Creative Ideas for Managing Temporary Difficult Thoughts

-Sometimes the worst thing about being a creative person is how easily you can get very imaginative in all the wrong ways.
-If there’s something difficult that you particularly don’t want to think about, the chances are that your wonderful, wild, impulsive, creative brain will take it and twirl it around with agonising repetition…
+If something difficult has happened recently that you particularly don’t want to think about too much, the chances are that your wonderful, wild, impulsive, creative brain will take it and twirl it around, and around…

 But the good news is, there are ways that using the arts and imagination can help.

 Affirmations: Poster or Mini-book

 Try a few affirmations – but the trick is to choose ones that both accept the difficult thought and also affirm your worth.

 If your difficult thoughts are about a moment when you got things wrong in some way, try ‘I make mistakes sometimes and I’m okay – I don’t have to be perfect’.